pulumi/examples/azure-ts-appservice-springboot/README.md

-# Deploy a Spring Boot App using Jenkins and Pulumi
+# Spring Boot App on Azure App Service Using Jenkins

 This example shows how you can deploy a Spring Boot app to an Azure App Service instance using Pulumi in a Jenkins Pipeline.
 The Spring Boot app is packaged into a container image that is conveniently built as part of the Pulumi app.
 The container image is pushed up to a private Azure Container Registry and then used as the source for an App Service instance.